pavan-srikar/Rfiles/README.md

-# 🕵️‍♂️ The Ultimate Backdoor: Remote File Access Bot 💀
+# Remote File Access Bot

-we got Remote File Access Bot here.
-Whether you're looking to “audit” your own systems (or someone else) to access “your own” files remotely, this bot has got you covered.
+Introducing the **Remote File Access Bot**.
+Whether you're looking to “audit” your own systems (or someone else’s) to access “your own” files remotely, this bot has got you covered.
 Built for macOS, Windows, and Linux, this tool works everywhere.

-## 💻 What This Bot Can Do (aka, Why You Should Be Very Afraid)
+## 💻 What This Bot Can Do

 With this little bot, you can:

 - **List Files** (`/ls`): Peek inside any directory.
 Imagine being able to see all the secrets, neatly listed for your convenience.
-It’s like having x-ray vision but for directories.
+It’s like having x-ray vision, but for directories.

 - **Read Files** (`/cat <filename>`): Open and read files remotely.
 Because who needs privacy, right?
 Curiosity might kill the cat, but satisfaction brought it back.

 - **Download Files** (`/get <filename>`): Snatch any file off the system.
 Like taking candy from a baby, only the baby is a computer, and the candy is potentially incriminating data.

 - **Download Directories as ZIP** (`/get_dir_zip <directory>`): Grab entire directories in one swoop.
 For when you’re in a hurry and need everything—**now**.

 - **Download Directories Recursively** (`/get_dir <directory>`): Download every single file in a directory, one by one.
-Because sometimes, patience is a virtue...and sometimes it's a strategy.
+Because sometimes, patience is a virtue... and sometimes it's a strategy.

 - **Show Directory Structure** (`/structure`): Visualize the entire directory structure.
 Mapping out your new territory has never been so easy.